JoycelynO/Investigating-Customer-Purchase-Behaviour/README.md

 2. Brand Affinity
 3. Target Customer Segments

-The python notebook detailing the whole process from data cleaning to analysis is uploaded.
+The python notebook detailing the whole process from data cleaning to analysis is attached to the files.

 ## Data Structure